How to Make the Best Smash Burgers

 Directions:

-1. Preheat griddle over medium-high to high heat (10–15 minutes).
+1. Preheat griddle over medium-high heat (about 5 minutes).

-2. Divide beef into 10 loose balls (~3 oz each).
+2. Divide beef into 10 well-packed balls (~3 oz each).

 3. Lightly butter griddle.